Thomas J. White (businessman): Early life, education, and military service

 Thomas J. White was born on March 10, 1920, in Cambridge, Massachusetts, to Joseph F. White and Dorothy Aylward White.
 He attended Cambridge Latin School and graduated in 1942 with a bachelor's degree in Romance languages from Harvard College.
 He joined the U.S. Army a week later to become a paratrooper and an officer.
 During World War II, he was an aide to Brigadier General Maxwell Taylor, commander of the 101st Airborne Division, with whom he parachuted into France the night before the Normandy landings.
 He later parachuted into Holland.
 He received a Silver Star and a Bronze Star with an oak leaf cluster for his service.

 Career

 After the war, White joined his family's construction firm, J.F.
 White Contracting Co., named after his father who founded the company.
 White became majority owner and chief executive of the company.
 During his tenure, J.F.
 White Contracting helped build the Charles River Dam, Foxboro Stadium, Park Plaza Hotel, and part of Boston's MBTA subway system.

 Political contributions

+White between Speaker John W. McCormack and President John F. Kennedy in 1963.

 White was a major fundraiser for John F. Kennedy and a friend of the family.
 White was the chief organizer of fund-raising efforts in New England.